rackerlabs/support-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 Use the following steps to view and modify a scheduled backup:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. At the top of the panel, select **Databases > MySQL**.
+3. In the top navigation bar, select **Databases > MySQL**.

-3. Click the name of the instance for which you want to view or modify a backup schedule.
+4. Click the name of the instance for which you want to view or modify a backup schedule.

    **Note:** On the instance **Details** page, the schedule appears next to **Scheduled Backups**.

-4. To edit the schedule, click **Edit**.
+5. To edit the schedule, click **Edit**.

 #### Delete a scheduled backup

 Use the following steps to delete a scheduled backup:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. At the top of the panel, select **Databases > MySQL**.
+3. In the top navigation bar, select **Databases > MySQL**.

-3. Click the name of the instance for which you want to delete a backup schedule.
+4. Click the name of the instance for which you want to delete a backup schedule.

    On the instance **Details** page, the schedule is displayed next to **Scheduled Backups**.

-4. To delete the schedule, click **Delete**.
+5. To delete the schedule, click **Delete**.

 ### Scheduling backups by using the API